selabs-ur1/doodle/Readme.md

-# Monitoring Tutorial of doodle application with Jaeger & OpenTracing
+# Monitoring tutorial of doodle application with Jaeger & OpenTracing

 ## Diagram of how Jaeger works